I know it when I see it

 The phrase "I know it when I see it" was used in 1964 by United States Supreme Court Justice Potter Stewart to describe his threshold test for obscenity in Jacobellis v.
 Ohio.
 In explaining why the material at issue in the case was not obscene under the Roth test, and therefore was protected speech that could not be censored, Stewart wrote:

 I shall not today attempt further to define the kinds of material I understand to be embraced within that shorthand description ["hard-core pornography"], and perhaps I could never succeed in intelligibly doing so.
 But I know it when I see it, and the motion picture involved in this case is not that.

 The expression became one of the best-known phrases in the history of the Supreme Court.
 Though "I know it when I see it" is widely cited as Stewart's test for "obscenity", he did not use the word "obscenity" himself in his short concurrence, but stated that he knew what fit the "shorthand description" of "hard-core pornography" when he saw it.

 Stewart's "I know it when I see it" standard was praised as "realistic and gallant" and an example of candor.
-It has also been critiqued as being potentially fallacious, due to individualistic arbitrariness.
+It has also been criticized as being potentially fallacious, due to individualistic arbitrariness.